 Directive 1.
 Maintain complete records of all Air Safety activity Acceptable 2.
 Captured from Air Safety Forums Means of 3.
-Maintain of all reports for a period of 6 years Compliance Guidance 4.
+Maintain of all reports for a period of 6 years or agreed period post any Compliance CAA audit Guidance 4.
 Information mechanisms must be available, accessible, compatible, and Material consistent to allow migration as necessary 5.
 Record keeping is an essential component of Air Safety